-Deep bedding: According to the EMBRAPA researcher Mr. Paulo Armando de Oliveira, in his experience", this type of treatment is inconsistent with the current productive systems adopted in Brazil, which require flushing to remove manure from the barns.
+Deep bedding: According to the EMBRAPA researcher Mr. Paulo Armando de Oliveira, in his experience"2, this type of treatment is inconsistent with the current productive systems adopted in Brazil, which require flushing to remove manure from the barns.
 Hence, this type of treatment has been excluded as a plausible scenario.

-Article published in 2000 "Swine Production in Deep bedding systems: the Brazilian hard.
-This treatment is more effective when dealing with the sludge resulting from bacterial decomposition processes.
+Article published in 2000 "Swine Production in Deep bedding systems: the Brazilian decomposition processes.